Disability Rights: Know Your Rights with Support Providers

 In the past, people with disability often had fewer choices.
 Decisions were made for them, not with them.

 Over time, this has changed.
-Advocacy for disabilities helped shift attitudes.
+Disability advocacy helped shift attitudes.
 People with disability pushed for respect, choice, and inclusion.

 Today, disability focused rights are about independence and participation.